Col Hatchman

 Colin Craig Hatchman (born 2 February 1975) is an Australian rock musician who joined The Screaming Jets as their drummer during 2001–2004.
 In 2004 he joined Nathan Cavaleri in Dirty Skanks, Hatchman broke the Guinness Book of World Records as 'Loudest Drummer in the World' on 4 August 2006, the sound was measured at 137.2 dBA.

 Career

 Hatchman was born in Brisbane and began playing drums in the early 1980s when he was eight years old.
 He played in marching bands, big bands, metal & punk bands, but found his home with rock bands.

-Hatchman played with Brisbane-based band Little Hornet which formed in the early 1990s and moved to Sydney during 1994–1999.
+Hatchman played with Brisbane-based band Little Hornet which formed in the early 1990s and moved to Newcastle during 1994–1999.
 They released five albums, twelve singles and played thousands of gigs.
 While Little Hornet was working on their fifth album, Hatchman formed another band, Chicaine.
 The band was renamed Blue, with Hatchman as drummer and lead vocalist.